PreciousChicken/vim-groff-viewer/README.md

 ## Contributing

 Contributions welcome: issues, pull requests, etc; however please excuse in advance a slow response.
+When raising an issue you are very much invited to suggest solutions!

 ## Credits